-Call or write us-Fastest service, best to white us-rasies service, best stock and cheapest retail price on U.S. and imports.
+Call or write us-Fastest service, best and imports.
 Send for our FREE lists of imports, 12" Discs, and U.S. LP's.

-We export to DJs in all countries (retail
+We export to DJs in all countries (retail only).
+All orders are shipped immediately U.P.S.-

-All orders are shipped immediately U.P.S.-We give personal attention to your needs
+We give personal attention to your needs